cs0320-s2023/cadance-garmin-jhickey4-bleahey-awick2-jriccia2/README.md

   to an ANT+ sensor, which would be used to calculate the proper cadence.
 We hope that our current implementation will actually carry this out properly once tested on a real device, but we have yet to confirm this.
-- Refreshing of User Profile.
-Once again due to the simulator, we must update the user profile at each sensor tick to ensure that fields have not changed.
+- Refreshing of User Profile: Once again due to the simulator, we must update the user profile at each sensor tick to ensure that fields have not changed.
   On a real device, this would be done once at the beginning of the activity.
+- Watch UI using bitmaps: I (Brendan) am by no means a graphic designer, so the UI of the application is simple.
+A small logo .png to put into the bitmap or symbols next to each field could make things a bit more fun to look at, but may take some outsourcing.